IamUnike/Weather-App/README.md

 2. Weather information includes the date, time and and geographical info of the city.
 3. Chance of rainful, precipitation, humidity and also a 24 hour forecast is also available

-# Check out the live link here:
+# Check out the live page here:
 https://iamunike.github.io/Weather-App/